nextcloud/stt_whisper/README.md

 -->

 # Whisper Speech-To-Text
-Speech-To-Text provider running OpenAI Whisper locally
+Speech-To-Text provider for Nextcloud running OpenAI Whisper locally

 The model runs completely on your machine.
 No private data leaves your servers.

+## Requirements
+ * Architecture: x86-64
+ * OS: Linux

 ## Install
  * Place this app in **nextcloud/apps/**